mayiflex/Genshin-MigotoLauncher/README.md

 ## Troubleshooting

 - **Issues with Autostart**: Verify that the autostart option is correctly enabled and that the shortcut in the Startup folder is not corrupted.
-- **MigotoLauncher disappearing**: Double click the MigotoLauncher icon in your system tray to reopen the app.
+- **MigotoLauncher disappearing**: Double-click the MigotoLauncher icon in your system tray to reopen the app.

 ## Support